 Yoron Island (Yoronjima) 与論島

-A Greek village, phantom beach and fictional railway station on a secluded tropical isle
+A Greek village, phantom beach and fictional railway station on a secluded subtropical isle

 Otherwise known as Yoronjima or Yoronto, Yoron Island is one of the Amami Islands off Kyushu and belongs to the Amami Gunto National Park.
 The island is famed for its pellucid waters and watersports possibilities such as sea kayaking, diving, and swimming.

-In addition to being an ideal subtropical getaway, this island features some offbeat attractions and activities, including a quasi-Greek village, a station to nowhere and a traditional drinking game.
+In addition to being an ideal subtropical getaway, this island features some offbeat attractions and activities, including quasi-Greek buildings, a station to nowhere and a traditional drinking style.
 There are plenty of places to stay on the island.

 Yoron Island lies closer to Okinawa than the Japanese mainland

-The island's "Yoron Kenpo" drinking game is a traditional way of welcoming guests
+The island's "Yoron Kenpo" drinking style is a traditional way of welcoming guests

 The island's annual marathon has competitors race twice around the island